austinsheep/evolution/README.md

 > `Evolution` will be a 2D simulation based on Daniel Shiffman's coding challenge of implementing [Evolutionary Steering Behaviors](https://youtu.be/flxOkx0yLrY).

 - This simulation is written in the Rust programming language, and uses the [ggez](https://github.com/ggez/ggez) crate.
-- This simulation consists of vehicles who improve their "foraging" behaviors through the use of a genetic algorithm.
+- This simulation consists of fish who improve their "foraging" behaviors through the use of a genetic algorithm.
-    - By "foraging" it is meant that vehicles will be inclined to consume food and avoid poison.
+    - By "foraging" it is meant that fish will be inclined to consume food and avoid poison.

 ## Build and Run
 - Build: `cargo build`